-All documents are now securely stored in the cloud, can be immediately accessed and are always up to date.
-This allows us to work faster and more efficiently."
+All documents are now securely stored in the cloud, can be immediately accessed and are always up to date, enabling us to work faster and more efficiently.

-Offshore company Heerema Fabrication Group, with workshops in Zwijndrecht, Great Britain and Poland, made the decision early this year to switch to Organice Taskforce – Cadac Group's document management system based on Microsoft's SharePoint.
+Offshore company Heerema Fabrication Group, with workshops in Zwijndrecht, the UK and Poland, made the decision earlier this year to switch to Organice Taskforce – Cadac Group's document management system based on Microsoft's SharePoint.
 "This was an important step in the digitalisation of the company", says Tony Stewart, the manager responsible for IT.
-"All documents are now securely stored in the cloud, can be immediately accessed and are always up to date.
-This allows us to work faster and more efficiently."
+"All documents are now securely stored in the cloud, can be immediately accessed and are always up to date, enabling us to work faster and more efficiently."

 The growth of Heerema Fabrication Group

 Heerema Fabrication Group has been through a turbulent period.
 The global market leader in the installation and dismantling of installations at sea has restructured, stopped a number of activities and had to reduce its workforce.

 The company, founded in 1948 by Pieter Heerema, is now in the news thanks to its great orders.
 For example, major contracts have recently been signed for the construction of wind farms off the coasts of Taiwan and the United States.
 In July, Heerema Fabrication Group took the Sleipnir ship into service, the largest offshore crane vessel in the world with two cranes that can lift 10,000 tonnes each, suitable for installing large platforms and windmills in the sea.

 It is important that all documents are immediately available to everyone, and that any changes are immediately visible live.
 Organice Taskforce guarantees this.